platformsh/platformsh-docs/src/overview/pricing.md

 [Learn more and join today...](https://platform.sh/solutions/agency)

-## Sovereign German Cloud and Australian Region
+## Sovereign German Cloud

-The prices for Germany and Australia are currently set at 30% above the EU and US plan prices.
+The prices for Germany are currently set at 30% above the EU and US plan prices.
 Thus, a "Production Standard" environment on the Sovereign German Cloud will be $65 instead of $50.

 Our estimation page (which you can reach by clicking on your account dashboard on the edit link for a project) does reflect these new options.